 Freshers’ flu: Causes, symptoms and cures

-We know, there are so many events going on that you simply can't afford to miss, but if we were your mum we'd be telling you you're burning the candle at both ends.
-We're not your mum, but we’re gonna tell you that anyway.
+We know, there are so many events going on that you simply can't afford to miss.
+But if we were your parents, we'd be telling you that you're burning the candle at both ends.
+We're not your parents, but we'll tell you that anyway.

 Freshers' flu symptoms

-Now it’s on to the cures!
+Now on to the cures!